JuliaData/TypedTables.jl/README.md

 quickly.
 On the left-hand-side, more than one column name can be specified in a tuple format, e.g. `newcol::newtype = (col1,col2) -> f(col1) + g(col2)`.

-### Selecting rows (*selection*)
+### Filtering rows (a.k.a. relational selection or dplyr's `filter`)

 Basic iteration over and indexing of rows is implemented by default, similar to Julia `Array`s.
-Currently, one should create their own function to select the rows you wish to keep according to some criteria or tests.
+One may create their own function to select the rows you wish to keep according to some criteria or tests, for instance passing to Julia's inbuilt `filter` a function that takes a `Row` and returns a `Bool`.

+For convenience, a macro `@filter` is provided that

 Convenience functions may be considered in the future.
 Depending on the situation, users may want to create an entirely new table, or simply a